 Are counsellors, therapists and mental health first aiders inadvertently discriminating against, and/or doing a disservice towards individuals with traits on the autism spectrum but who are not as “severe” as Raymond?

 I suspect many are without even realising it.

-I also wonder how many clinicians are doing more harm than good by inadvertently reinforcing responsibilisation and personalisation in their clients by inviting them back week after week because of their on-going “issues” whilst they themselves have no basic training in traits and markers of possible autistic behaviour, so they know when to refer on.
+I also wonder how many clinicians are doing more harm than good by inadvertently reinforcing responsibilisation and personalisation in their autistic clients by inviting them back week after week because of ongoing “issues”, whilst they themselves lack basic training in autism, so they know when to refer on.